 Choose vessels that enhance your chosen foliage.
 Here warm sprigs of orange, yellow and pink flowers are off-set by a simple brass vase – adding a simple touch of glam to the table.
 While metallics also help to pick up light, reflecting a warming ambience around the surrounding table. so simple, yet so effective.

-9. Dot homemade candle bowls around the table
+16. Dot homemade candle bowls around the table

 Create your own festive lighting with candle bowls.
 Half fill a footed glass bowl with water and add floating candles.
 Place in a shallow glass dish and arrange sprigs of rosemary, snowberries and larch cones to create a woodland centrepiece.

-10. Adorn the table with homemade mini trees
+17. Adorn the table with homemade mini trees

 Simply take cuttings of branches from a real fir tree, and placing it in a tea light votive.
 If you have a real tree as your main tree you can easily snip branches from the back, they won’t be missed.
 Add a further touch of personality by dressing the ‘trees’ with mini baubles.

-11. Look to the north for decor inspiration
+18. Look to the north for decor inspiration

 Use cool wintery colours and icy glassware for a relaxed Scandi-style Christmas table.
 Stack white and smoky grey plates topped with gorgeous glass bell jars filled with treats or rustic star-shaped decorations, alternating the two colours around the table.

-12. Keep it classic with country style
+19. Keep it classic with country style